| Contact | Presskit/FAQ | Wiki | Sean's Blog | Devlog

 "The game's sound design is the strongest facilitator of Anodyne's sense of dread and unease; the ambience and music give off an air of suspicion and danger, with ugly chords and disquieting, unnatural-sounding synthetic pings.
 It all adds up to a game where you're not sure who to trust, and you can't be sure of what's real."

-Sophie Prell, Penny Arcade Report
+Sam Prell, Penny Arcade Report

 "Yet saying that Anodyne is a simple Zelda knockoff would be a mistake for a number of reasons, the most glaring of which is the substitution of a save-the-princess story for bizarre psychopomps and solipsistic explorations of the human condition."